VictorHugoCC/SP_SpringBoot_AWS_kafka_producer-consumer/README.md

    ```

 3. **Testing Message Flow:**
-   - Send a message using the Producer API (e.g., `POST /transactions` with JSON payload).
+   - Send a message using the Producer API (`POST /transactions` with JSON payload).
    - Observe the Consumer logs for message consumption and processing.

 ## 📂 Directory Structure